openebs/monitoring/docs/metrics-cstor.md

 openebs_writes # Write Input/Outputs on Volume
 ```

-These metrics are collected by cStor ServiceMonitor that describes the cStor service targets to be monitored by Prometheus which
-ultimately exposes the cStor volume endpoints where the above mentioned metrics are exposed.

 ## Metrics supported by cStor to export the cStorStoragePool usage statistics as Prometheus metrics

+These metrics are collected are cStor podMonitor which declaratively specifies how groups of cStor pool pods should be monitored.

 ```
 openebs_volume_replica_available_size # Available size of volume replica on a pool